Imam

 Imam (/ɪˈmɑːm/; إمام, ALA; : أئمة, ALA) is an Islamic leadership position.
-For Sunni Muslims, imam is most commonly used as the title of a prayer leader of a mosque.
-In this context, imams may lead Islamic prayers, serve as community leaders, and provide religious guidance.
-Thus for Sunnis, anyone can study the basic Islamic teachings and become an imam.
-Its Christian equivalent/counterpart is a pastor or a priest.
+In Shia Islam, the Imams are absolute infallible leaders after the Islamic prophet Muhammad.
+Shia Muslims consider the term to be only applicable to the members of the Ahl al-Bayt, the family of Muhammad.
+In Twelver Shi'ism there are The Fourteen Infallibles, twelve of which are Imams.
+In Sunni Islam, an Imam generally refers to a religious leader, scholar, or the person who leads Muslims in prayer.
+The position is not necessarily hereditary or divinely appointed.
+Thus in Sunni Islam, anyone can study the basic Islamic teachings and become an Imam.

-For most Shia Muslims, the imams are absolute infallible leaders of the Islamic community after the Prophet.
-Shias consider the term to be only applicable to the members and descendants of the Ahl al-Bayt, the family of the Islamic prophet Muhammad.
-In Twelver Shi'ism there are 14 infallibles, 12 of which are imams, the final being Imam Mahdi who will return at the end of times.
-The title was also used by the Zaidi Shia imams of Yemen, who eventually founded the Mutawakkilite Kingdom of Yemen (1918–1970).
+Sunni Islam

-Sunni imams
+Abbasid Qadi acts as Imam delivers Khutbah in Mosque on the Minbar.

 Sunni Islam does not conceive of the role of imams in the same sense as Shia Islam: an important distinction often overlooked by non-Muslims.
-In everyday terms, an imam for Sunni Muslims is the person charged with leading formal Islamic prayers (Fard)—even in locations besides the mosque—whenever prayer is performed in a group of two or more.
+In everyday terms, an imam for Sunni Muslims is the person charged with leading formal Islamic prayers (Fard) even in locations besides the mosque—whenever prayer is performed in a group of two or more.
 The imam leads the worship and the congregation copies his actions.
 Friday sermons are most often given by an appointed imam.
 All mosques have an imam to lead the congregational prayers—even though it may sometimes just be a member from the gathered congregation rather than an officially appointed, salaried person.
 Women cannot be imams when men are present but are allowed to be when no men are present.
-An imam should be chosen, according to Hadith, based on his knowledge of the Quran and Sunnah and his moral character.
+An imam should be chosen, according to multiple ahadith, based on his knowledge of the Qur'an and Sunnah and his moral character.